Key takeaways

 Bottom line

 Payday loans can be challenging to repay.
-When you don’t have the money to repay the loan, you may incur bank fees, pay extra to roll it over, or face a lawsuit.
+When you don’t have the funds to repay the loan, you may incur bank fees, pay extra to roll it over, or face a lawsuit.
 Payday loans can get expensive fast.
 To add insult to injury, your credit score will drop.

 If you know you won’t be able to pay, contact your lender as soon as possible.
 Ask if they’ll settle the debt or if they can set up a payment plan.
 They may be especially willing to work with you if you threaten bankruptcy.